 Companies that are identified as manufacturers - or manufacturers of key components - of antipersonnel mines, cluster munitions, chemical weapons, biological weapons, nuclear weapons, depleted uranium weapons or uranium munitions are excluded.
 In addition, the relative exposures within a Group structure can also be taken into consideration for the exclusions.
+Companies that are identified as manufacturers - or manufacturers of key components - of incendiary bombs containing white phosphorus are also excluded.

-Assessment of use-of-proceeds bonds
+• Assessment of use-of-proceeds bonds